Buried interface engineering enables efficient and refurbished CsPbI3 perovskite quantum dot solar cells†

 Abstract

-Interfacial engineering has proven to be extremely important for the colloidal quantum dot (QD) solar cells.
-However, in comparison with QD surface and device top interface, the buried interface has received much less attention.
-Herein, we report an efficient strategy utilizing cyclic passivator (CyP), namely acesulfame potassium, to modulate the titanium oxide (TiO2)/CsPbI3 QD buried interface.
-The isotropic CyP can effectively passivate defects at TiO2 and CsPbI3 QD surface through target chemical binding, hence facilitate the interfacial charge extraction and transport.
-Substantially, the CyP-engineered buried interface output a high power conversion efficiency (PCE) of 17.50% for all-inorganic CsPbI3 perovskite QD solar cells.
-More importantly, we first reported the refurbishment of high-efficiency QD solar cells, and the CyP buried modulation can assist the recycling of high-cost TiO2/F-doped tin oxide electrode.
-The PCE of CyP-engineered refurbished CsPbI3 QD device maintains over 90% of corresponding fresh one after up to 4th round recycling of the retired devices.
-These findings first reveal the importance and potential of buried interface that will propel both performance and sustainable development of QD based optoelectronic devices.
+Interfacial engineering has proven to be extremely important for colloidal quantum dot (QD) solar cells.
+However, in comparison with the QD surface and device top interface, the buried interface has received much less attention.
+Herein, we report an efficient strategy of utilizing a cyclic passivator (CyP), namely, acesulfame potassium, to modulate a titanium oxide (TiO2)/CsPbI3 QD buried interface.
+The isotropic CyP can effectively passivate defects at the TiO2 and CsPbI3 QD surface through target chemical binding and, hence, facilitate interfacial charge extraction and transport.
+Substantially, the CyP-engineered buried interface delivers a high power conversion efficiency (PCE) of 17.50% for all-inorganic CsPbI3 perovskite QD solar cells.
+More importantly, we first report the refurbishment of high-efficiency QD solar cells, and CyP-buried modulation can assist in the recycling of high-cost TiO2/F-doped tin oxide electrodes.
+The PCE of the CyP-engineered refurbished CsPbI3 QD device remains over 90% of the corresponding fresh one after up to the 4th round of recycling of retired devices.
+These findings reveal the importance and potential of the buried interface that will propel both the performance and sustainable development of QD-based optoelectronic devices.